-Semester Coordinators shall send a notification to the Simulation Technologist to reserve lab space for planned sessions.
-The schedule will be confirmed with the Semester Coordinator and/or instructor by Simulation Lab Technologist.
+Semester Coordinators must notify the Simulation Operations Specialist to reserve lab space for planned sessions.
+The schedule must be confirmed with the Semester Coordinator and/or Simulation Educator by the Simulation Operations Specialist.
+Routine schedule requests made by a Simulation Educator for any equipment or supplies must be made with an LRC staff member within 10 business days of a scheduled event.

-Simulation Educators shall complete schedule requests with the Simulation Technologist for any equipment or supplies to be used in the classroom or labs.
+Simulation Educators shall complete schedule requests with the Simulation Operation Specialist for any equipment or supplies to be used in the classroom or labs.

 - a.
-Permission to borrow supplies and equipment is granted or denied depending on the availability of these items and with respect to the Department of Nursing teaching/learning needs and budget. - b.
+Permission to borrow supplies and equipment is granted or denied depending on the availability of these items and with respect to the School of Nursing teaching/learning needs and budget. - b.
 The length of time borrowed items are on loan will be determined prior to their release from the Simulation Lab. - c.
 The borrower is responsible for returning the items in the same condition as upon loan.
 The borrower is responsible for repairs or replacements to any items damaged during the loan period. - d.
 Request for lab resources should be submitted in writing.

-The Simulation Lab Technologist is to be notified of any cancellation and/or rescheduling of simulation activities.
+The Simulation Operations Specialist is to be notified of any cancellation and/or rescheduling of simulation activities 48 hours prior to the originally scheduled simulation.

-I. Simulation Educator Orientation
+3.9.
+Simulation Educator Orientation

-All new Simulation Educators will receive a department level orientation to simulation.
-A more specific course level simulation orientation will be individually tailored to each Simulation Educator based on their role with simulation within their respective course.
-Semester Coordinators are responsible for facilitating course specific orientation.
-The Simulation Program Coordinator is responsible for facilitating the department level orientation to simulation.
+All new Simulation Educators will receive a department-level orientation to simulation.
+A more specific course-level simulation orientation will be individually tailored to each Simulation Educator based on their role with simulation within their respective course.
+Semester Coordinators are responsible for facilitating course-specific orientation.
+The Simulation Program Coordinator is responsible for facilitating the department-level orientation to simulation.

-J. Student Orientation
+3.10.
+Student Orientation

 Students receive an orientation to the Simulation Program prior to their Simulation Lab experience.
 Orientation includes, but is not limited to, the Simulation Laboratory Guidelines, the Simulation Policy and Procedure Manual, confidentiality expectations, and the simulated environment (equipment, manikins, and supplies).
-Semester Coordinators schedule and coordinate student orientation with the Simulation Lab Technologist and Simulation Educator(s).
+Semester Coordinators schedule and coordinate student orientation with the Simulation Operations Specialist and Simulation Educator(s).
 A simulation prebriefing is conducted prior to scenario practice.
 A well-designed and executed prebriefing sets the tone for the scenario and debriefing.
 Prebriefing activities include, but are not limited to, clarifying expectations, review of scenario objectives, and orientation to the simulated environment.

-K. Psychological Safety
+3.11.
+Psychological Safety

-The Department of Nursing Simulation Program is committed to ensuring a psychologically safe and engaging learning environment.
+The School of Nursing Simulation Program is committed to ensuring a psychologically safe and engaging learning environment.
 In the event of psychological concern or distress during any phase of the simulation experience, Simulation Educators offer first-line support or assistance to students.
 If additional assistance or resources are needed, the student is referred to the University's Counseling and Testing Services.
 Any Simulation Educators or Simulation Lab staff requiring assistance are referred to the University's Counseling and Testing Services.

-L. Faculty and Student Evaluation of Simulation Activities
+3.12.
+Faculty and Student Evaluation of Simulation Activities

-The Department of Nursing Simulation Program utilizes a variety of methods for collecting evaluation data on simulation activities.
-Data are collected via Simulation Educator and student surveys of simulated scenarios, annual Learning Resource Center (LRC) surveys, student participation in annual focus groups, and student representation on various departmental committees.
-Data collected are analyzed by the Department of Nursing Program Evaluation Committee and results are forwarded to the Curriculum and Simulation Committees as part of the quality improvement process.
+The School of Nursing Simulation Program utilizes a variety of methods for collecting evaluation data on simulation activities.
+Data is collected via Simulation Educator and student surveys of simulated scenarios, annual Learning Resource Center (LRC) surveys, student participation in annual focus groups, and student representation on various departmental committees.
+Data collected is analyzed by the School of Nursing Program Evaluation Committee and results are forwarded to the Curriculum and Simulation Committees as part of the quality improvement process.

-M. Travel-related Activities for Students, Simulation Educators and Simulation Lab Staff
+3.13.
+Travel-related Activities for Students, Simulation Educators, and Simulation Lab Staff